MileHacker Logo

 • Local Market: Engage kids at the municipal market by identifying fruits, vegetables, or fish.

-These activities transform sightseeing into engaging family fun.
+These things to do transform sightseeing into engaging family fun.

 Nearby Water Parks

-For a fun day out, several water parks are within a short drive from Silves, ideal for families seeking aquatic adventures.
+For a fun day out, several water parks are inside a short drive from Silves, ideal for families seeking aquatic adventures.

 Popular Options

-• Slide & Splash (Lagoa): One of the largest splash parks in The portuguese republic, about a 15-20 minute drive.
+• Slide & Splash (Lagoa): Among the biggest splash recreational areas in The portuguese republic, about a 15-20 minute drive.

 • Aqualand Algarve (Alcantarilha): A different popular park, roughly a 10-15 minute drive.